approov/quickstart-flutter-httpclient/README.md

 and select your code signing team in the _Signing & Capabilities_ section of the project.

 Also ensure you modify the app's `Bundle Identifier` so it contains a unique string (you can simply append your company name).
 This is to avoid Apple rejecting a duplicate `Bundle Identifier` when code signing is performed.
 Then return to the shell and repeat the failed build step.

-You should now be able to use the app to say hello and get shapes.

 ## ADDING APPROOV SUPPORT